We are proud to have a young team of passionate young writers who focus on politics and foreign affairs.

-Joanne Reed is a 16-year-old writer for Filibuster from Norfolk.
-She is currently studying English literature, history, politics and Spanish at A-Level.
+Joanne Reed is the editor of Filibuster.
+She is an 18-year-old writer for Filibuster from Norfolk, currently studying English literature, history, politics at A-Level.
 A staunch Labour supporter, she currently falls somewhere near Jeremy Corbyn on the political spectrum, yet she has an interest in the values of other parties such as the Green Party and the Women’s Equality Party.
 She loves both British and American politics, and is passionate about feminism and LGBT issues.
 She is a self-confessed bibliophile and when’s she’s not debating she will most likely be found with a cup of tea and a mountain of books.

 Casey Kroll is a 17-year-old writer from San Diego, California.
 Casey is an avid studier of foreign policy.
 A Republican, Casey is a proud conservative and has a fondness for debating and discussing politics.
 His favorite political commentators include Ben Shapiro, Dennis Prager, and Charles Krauthammer.
 He enjoys engaging in robust debate with those who do not share his points of view, and attempts to win over those who disagree.
 Casey also plays the piano, performs magic, and writes short stories in his free time.
 He tweets at @casey3040.